-Land east of Allenby Road has been allocated on the Policies Map for residential development providing around 65 dwellings.
+Land east of Allenby Road has been allocated on the Proposals Map for residential development providing around 65 dwellings.

-In addition to general policy requirements in the Core Strategy and the Development Management Policies in Chapter 7, with particular reference to DM Policy 2 Allocated Sites, and appropriate contributions to infrastructure provision in the Developer Contributions SPD, development on this site will subject to the following:
+In addition to general policy requirements in the Core Strategy and the Development Management Policies in Chapter 7, with particular reference to DM Policy 2 Allocated Sites, and appropriate contributions to infrastructure provision in the Developer Contributions SPD, development on this site will subject to the following;

 - Appropriate design, density and layout which addresses the sites important gateway location and manages the transition into the main built up area.
-In order to assimilate the development provision should be made for the retention and enhancement of the sites existing landscape screening; - ii.
-The positive management of surface water through the design and layout of development to ensure that there is no detrimental impact in run-off into surrounding residential areas or the existing drainage regime; - iii.
-The incorporation of the tree lines subject to Tree Preservation Orders into the sites layout; - iv.
-Provision of appropriate pedestrian access as part of the design and layout of any planning application; and - v.
-Post determination archaeological mitigation measures secured by condition on any planning consent.
+In order to assimilate the development provision should be made for the retention and enhancement of the sites existing landscape screening; - The positive management of surface water to ensure that there is no detrimental impact in run-off into surrounding residential areas or the existing drainage regime; - The incorporation of the tree lines subject to Tree Preservation Orders into the sites layout; iii. - Provision of appropriate pedestrian access; and İν. - Post determination archaeological mitigation measures.

-Land south of Halloughton Road has been allocated on the Policies Map for residential development providing around 45 dwellings.
+Land south of Halloughton Road has been allocated on the Proposals Map for residential development providing around 45 dwellings.

-In addition to general policy requirements in the Core Strategy and the Development Management Policies in Chapter 7, with particular reference to DM Policy 2 Allocated Sites, and appropriate contributions to infrastructure provision in the Developer Contributions SPD, development on this site will subject to the following:
+In addition to general policy requirements in the Core Strategy and the Development Management Policies in Chapter 7, with particular reference to DM Policy 2 Allocated Sites, and appropriate contributions to infrastructure provision in the Developer Contributions SPD, development on this site will subject to the following;

 - i.
-Appropriate design, density and layout which addresses the site's: - Gateway location and manages the transition into the main built up area; - Potential impact on views of and across the principal heritage assets of the Minster, Holy Trinity Church, Archbishop's Palace and the Thurgarton Hundred Workhouse in accordance with policy So/PV 'Southwell Protected Views'; and its - Proximity to the Southwell Conservation Area respecting its character and appearance.
+Appropriate design, density and layout which addresses the sites: - 1.
+Gateway location and manages the transition into the main built up area; - 2.
+Potential impact on views of and across the principal heritage assets of the Minster, Holy Trinity Church, Bishops Palace and the Thurgarton Hundred Workhouse in accordance with policy So/PV 'Southwell Protected Views'; and its - 3.
+Proximity to the Southwell Conservation Area respecting its character and appearance.

-In order to assimilate the development, provision should therefore be made, in accordance with the landscape character, for the retention and enhancement of the site's existing landscape screening:
+In order to assimilate the development, provision should therefore be made, in accordance with the landscape character, for the retention and enhancement of the sites existing landscape screening:

-- The positive management of surface water through the design and layout of development to ii. ensure that there is no detrimental impact in run-off into surrounding residential areas or the existing drainage regime; - The provision of suitable access off Halloughton Road as part of the design and layout of any planning application.
-This should be informed by the preparation of an appropriate transport assessment to identify the impact of the development on the highway network and specifically include the impact on the Halloughton Road / West Gate junction and the provision of appropriate mitigating measures; and - Post determination archaeological mitigation measures secured by condition on any planning consent.
+- ii.
+The positive management of surface water to ensure that there is no detrimental impact in run-off into surrounding residential areas or the existing drainage regime; - iii.
+The provision of suitable access off Halloughton Road.
+This should be informed by the preparation of an appropriate transport assessment to identify the impact of the development on the highway network and specifically include the impact on the Halloughton Road / West Gate junction and the provision of appropriate mitigating measures; and - iv.
+Post determination archaeological mitigation measures.